OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-rational-doors-next-generation.md

 ### Input: Comment Date Format

 - DOORS Next API returns the comment's updated time in a different format as per the end system version or setting of the end system's advance property `RDMPublishUseLocaleForCommentsTimeStamp`.
-  OpsHub Integration Manager uses this default format(s): `[MMMM d, yyyy at hh:mm:ss aaa z, yyyy-MM-dd'T'HH:mm:ss.SSSZ]` for date parsing.
+  <code class="expression">space.vars.SITENAME</code> uses this default format(s): `[MMMM d, yyyy at hh:mm:ss aaa z, yyyy-MM-dd'T'HH:mm:ss.SSSZ]` for date parsing.
   In case the comment's updated time is not coming in specified default format(s), the error encountered is:

   `Unparseable date: "<Updated Time Date>"`
-  due to OpsHub Integration Manager being unable to parse unknown format.
+  due to <code class="expression">space.vars.SITENAME</code> being unable to parse unknown format.

-- Configure the **Comment Date Format** input on the integration level to override the default date format used by OpsHub Integration Manager with the date format corresponding to the date format of updated time to resolve the parsing error.
+- Configure the **Comment Date Format** input on the integration level to override the default date format used by <code class="expression">space.vars.SITENAME</code> with the date format corresponding to the date format of updated time to resolve the parsing error.

 ### Input: Avoid time filter usage

 - DOORS Next API throws the "time out" error intermittently, which gets auto resolved at its own.
 However, in some cases, where the data volume on the IBM Doors Next server it too large, such errors occurred frequently and it persists for long time.
 - It was observed that, if the time filters are avoided in the Doors Next API queries of IBM Doors Next, frequency of such failures get reduced.
 - Hence, to avoid such failures, this setting can be used.
 Select `Yes` value in below section of advanced settings:
-  - The `Override parameters for read operations` of the `Entity level advance` setting of integration in OpsHub Integration Manager, when IBM Doors Next is source system in OpsHub Integration Manager
+  - The `Override parameters for read operations` of the `Entity level advance` setting of integration in <code class="expression">space.vars.SITENAME</code>, when IBM Doors Next is source system in <code class="expression">space.vars.SITENAME</code>
-  - The `Override parameters for write operations` of the `Entity level advance` setting of integration in OpsHub Integration Manager, when IBM Doors Next is target system in OpsHub Integration Manager
+  - The `Override parameters for write operations` of the `Entity level advance` setting of integration in <code class="expression">space.vars.SITENAME</code>, when IBM Doors Next is target system in <code class="expression">space.vars.SITENAME</code>

 - Please note that this setting shall be enabled with the [current state sync mode](../integrate/integration-configuration.md#sync-only-current-state).
 - Additionally, this setting shall not be enabled in the migration use case.